MRSA ST398

 MRSA ST398 (Methicillin-resistant Staphylococcus aureus ST398) is a specific strain of Methicillin-resistant Staphylococcus aureus (MRSA).
-Staphylococcus aureus is a gram-positive, spherical bacterium that can cause a range of infections in humans and animals.
-And Methicillin-resistant Staphylococcus aureus (MRSA) is a bacterium that is resistant to many antibiotics.
+Staphylococcus aureus is a gram-positive, spherical bacterium that can cause a range of infections in humans and animals; Methicillin-resistant Staphylococcus aureus (MRSA) is a bacterium that is resistant to many antibiotics.
 The abbreviation "ST" in MRSA ST398 refers to the sequence type of the bacterium.
 MRSA ST398 is a clonal complex 398 (CC398).
 This means that the strain had emerged in a human clinic, without any obvious or understandable causes.
 MRSA ST398, a specific strain of MRSA, is commonly found in livestock, and can cause infections in humans who come into contact with infected animals.